 Ticia asked for instructions to make these bugs yesterday, so hopefully these make sense!
-The project was invented by my friend’s engineer husband.
+The fun STEM project for kids was invented by my friend’s engineer husband.
 Engineer dads are the best! =)

 - Insulated copper wire

 - Small light bulb